MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/quickstart-cross-region-replica-portal.md

 ## Enable access to replica cluster

 > [!IMPORTANT]
 > Replica clusters are always created with networking access disabled.
-You should add firewall rules on the replica cluster after it is created to enable read operations.
+You should add firewall rules or create private endpoints on the replica cluster after it is created to enable read operations.

 1. From the Azure Cosmos DB for MongoDB vCore *primary* cluster page, select the **Global distribution** page under **Settings**.